 A slice of warm swirled cinnamon raisin bread slathered with butter is the perfect addition to your breakfast!
-This bread is soft, fluffy, and loaded with cinnamon and juicy raisins.
 The ultimate comfort food!

 This swirled cinnamon raisin bread is a favorite in our family, especially for breakfast!
 It’s absolutely delicious toasted and generously buttered!
 I also love pulling back the layers while eating it!

 It has plump, juicy raisins and a cinnamon sugar filling swirling inside!
 The dough is slightly sweet and mildly spiced with a soft, pillowy texture!

 - It’s really versatile and straightforward.
 I’ll guide you through each step with a picture tutorial.

 - It can be made completely by hand or with a stand mixer.
 So if you like kneading by hand, you can easily do so.
 If you want the stand mixer to do all the work, you can do that, too!
 I've made it using both methods.